-The Columbia-Suicide Severity Rating Scale (C-SSRS) is a questionnaire used for suicide assessment
+The Columbia-Suicide Severity Rating Scale (C-SSRS) for the Assessment of Mental Health.

 The next two pages make up the formal assessment.
 The C-SSRS Risk Assessment is intended to help establish a person’s immediate risk of suicide and is used in acute care settings.

 How To “Score” Yourself or A Loved One

 See above: use common sense.
 Don’t score yourself, call 988 if you think you’re in trouble.
 But if you’re here, you’re already moving in the right direction.
 What follows is for clinical professionals, but to offer a more complete guide, we have included it.
 Don’t be alarmed by the categories.
 If you’re not a professional clinician, you have no experience to make a categorical judgement.
 This is what is going on on the other side of a clinical visit and it’s important that you understand where and how they are placing you or your loved one.

 The following outcomes are C-SSRS categories and have binary (yes/no) responses.
 The categories have been re-ordered from the actual scale to facilitate the definitions of the composite and comparative endpoints, and to enable clarity in the presentation of the